-For all three scenarios, we observe the already revealed positive relationship between vehi-18 cle density and excess delays in the loading part.
-In the unloading part, we see that excess delays 19 are decreasing with vehicle density, hinting towards a clockwise hysteresis.
-Importantly, the data 20 suggest that differences in the relationship between different traffic signal settings and excess de-21 lays exist.
-The influence seems to be nonlinear concerning the cycle length as the trend lines do 22 not appear in ascending or descending order, but in the sequence 90, 120, and 60 seconds.
-This 23 confirms that traffic control indeed has not only an effect on inherent delays already included in 24 the MFD, but indeed also on excess delays as suggested in this paper.
-The impact of cycle times 25 seems to be larger in the unloading part compared to the loading part as it can be seen in Figure 26 4.
-However, in future research, we will investigate this relationship more extensively using more 27 simulation scenarios.
-28
+For all three scenarios, we observe the already revealed positive relationship between vehicle density and excess delays in the loading part.
+In the unloading part, we see that excess delays are decreasing with vehicle density, hinting at a clockwise hysteresis.
+Importantly, the data suggests that differences in the relationship between different traffic signal settings and excess delays exist.
+The influence seems to be nonlinear in respect of the cycle length as the trend lines do not appear in ascending or descending order, but in the sequence 90, 120, and 60 s.
+This confirms that traffic control indeed has an effect not only on inherent delays already included in the MFD, but indeed also on excess delays as suggested in this paper.
+The impact of cycle times seems to be larger in the unloading part than in the loading part as can be seen in Figure 4.
+However, in future research, we will investigate this relationship more extensively using more simulation scenarios.